 1. Decide How Much You Want To Spend

-Decide exactly how much your family can afford or wants to spend on your staycation.
+Decide precisely how much your family can afford or wants to spend on your staycation.

 3. Come Up With A Day By Day Plan Of Events

 Now that you have a list of what the family wants to do, it is time to come up with a day by day plan of what you are going to do.
 Don’t plan your days down to the minute, but do have a plan.
-For instance, our family really wanted time to just chill out at home every day, so we planned just one out of the house activity each day.
+For instance, during our last staycation, our family wanted time to chill out at home each day, so we planned just one out of the house activity each day.
 That way, most days, the kids could sleep in, and we were home early enough for them to watch a bit of TV before bed.

 4. Plan Simple Meals

-We also ate out one meal per day which took a lot of the meal preparation pressure off, however if eating out did not fit our budget I would have frozen more meals ahead to allow for more time off.
+During our staycation, we ate out one meal per day, which took a lot of the meal preparation pressure off; however, if eating out did not fit our budget, I would have frozen more meals ahead to allow for more time off.

 5. Share The Work Load

-Since you are home housework is going to continue as normal.
-I let some of it slide for a week but other chores that could not wait a week I delegated so that the work load was shared evenly.
+Since you are home, housework is going to continue as normal.
+I let some of it slide for a week, but other chores that could not wait a week I delegated so that the workload was shared evenly.
 Make up your list of tasks that need to be done daily a few days before your staycation and delegate them out in a way that makes the best sense for the ages and stages of your family.

 7. Save Money Where You Can

 We enjoyed a meal of hotdogs and pop from Sam’s Club for less than $10 one night.
-I bought a round of snacks from a grocery store instead of pulling through drive thru one afternoon.
+I bought a round of snacks from a grocery store instead of pulling through the drive-thru one afternoon.

 8. Splurge On The Important Things

-Yes do save money where you can but don’t let having to pay full price stop you from visiting a place that is a “really really want to” to a child.
+Save money where you can, but don’t let having to pay full price stop you from visiting a place that is a “really want to” for a child.

 The real fun of a staycation is checking out the hidden gems in your area like the nearby ice-cream parlor my hubby and I took a drive out to and enjoyed a one of a kind banana split at.